Sweat, Stretch, Repeat: Building a Lifestyle That Moves With You

 3. Repeat: The Power of Consistency

 This is where the magic truly unfolds.
-Sure, anyone can hit the gym once or give stretching a try,
+Sure, anyone can hit the gym once or give stretching a try, but it’s the commitment to keep going, day in and day out, week after week, that really transforms it into a lifestyle.

 Why Consistency is Key